-One of my favorite weekend afternoon projects is making cedar coasters.
-I’m lucky to have a few downed trees of eastern cedar near where I live (on family land, don’t steal wood, y’all), so I’ve gotten into the habit of making coasters and trivets from them.
-They make great gifts, and they’re unbelievably easy to make!
+This is an fall afternoon favorite of mine: cedar coasters.
+I’m lucky to have a few downed trees of eastern cedar on family property, so I’ve cut a few dozen of them for friends and family.
+They make great gifts, and they’re a piece of cake to make.

 - Cedar log (find one as wide in diameter as you’d like your coasters to be)

 - Sand all sides of the coasters, removing the “hairs” off the side of the tree and exterior bark.
-I like to keep a few threads of bark for character.
+I like to keep a few threads of bark for character, and that classic cedar smell.

 - Use a course grit sandpaper first, then a finer sandpaper to smooth the finish.